Wangadeveloper/project/README.md

 - **Loan Application & AI Advice**:
   - Users enter their **business type, income, and repayment details**
   - App sends this data to a **Gemini AI model** for personalized financial advice
-  - AI recommendations are compiled into **downloadable PDF reports**
+  - AI recommendations are compiled into **downloadable PDF reports** ,the download link appears at the bottom of the same form after submission and analysis is made

 ---